joshbegley/nyt-latest/README.md

 **Purdue Pharma Offers Plan to End Sackler Control and Mounting Lawsuits**\
 `The OxyContin maker filed its long-awaited restructuring plan in bankruptcy court.
-Profits from the new company would go exclusively to abating the opioid crisis.`\
+Revenue from the new company would go exclusively to abating the opioid crisis.`\
 https://nytimes.com/2021/03/16/health/purdue-sacklers-bankruptcy-opioids.html?searchResultPosition=1

 **North Korea Accuses Washington of Raising ‘a Stink’ in First Comments on Biden**\